 NTC (pin #11): An external NTC resistor may be integrated to this pin out for making the circuit work with respect to the ambient temperature levels.
 If the conditions become too hot the pin out detects it through the NTC and shuts down the proceedings.

-CHEM (pin #12): This pin out detects the battery chemistry by sensing the negative Delta V level parameters of NiMH or NiCd cells and selects the appropriate charging levels as per the sensed load.
+CHEM (pin #12): This pin out detects the battery chemistry by sensing the negative Delta V level parameters of NiMH cells and selects the appropriate charging levels as per the sensed load.

 ACP (pin #14): As discussed earlier in the chapter, this pin detects the Vcc level, if it reaches above the specified limits.
 In such conditions the pin out becomes low, shutting down the IC, otherwise it stays high, and is capable of driving a LED for the required monitoring of the relevant conditions.